If a local file storage is outside the document root, images are sometimes not shown if multiple images are on a page.

 Also, the non-working images on a single page change with each request, seemingly at random.
 It does not matter if the images are cached (TYPO3 returns a 304 code) or if the images are really transferred.
 The response for the not working images a HTTP 500.

-#10 Updated by Jost Baron over 5 years ago
+#10 Updated by Jost Baron about 6 years ago

 There are no more error messages, only one I have not posted yet is this one: